Zenith517/radar-occupancy-grid-mapping/README.md

-# Radar-Based Occupancy Grid Mapping for Autonomous Driving
+# Radar Occupancy Grid Learning for Autonomous Driving

-Implementation of "Road Scene Understanding by Occupancy Grid Learning from Sparse Radar Clusters using Semantic Segmentation" using the nuScenes dataset and PyTorch.
+PyTorch implementation of occupancy grid learning for autonomous driving using sparse radar clusters from the nuScenes dataset.

 ---

 ## Overview

 This project implements a deep learning-based occupancy grid mapping system using sparse automotive radar data from the nuScenes autonomous driving dataset.

 The model reconstructs road scenes in Bird’s Eye View (BEV) using a U-Net-based semantic segmentation architecture trained on LiDAR-derived occupancy labels.

 ---